culanomeara/quizzical/README.md

   - [tablet](assets/images/tablettest.jpg)
   - [desktop](assets/images/desktoptest.png)

-- I have confirmed with users that the text is easy to read and the navigation menu easy to use.
+- I have confirmed with users that the text is easy to read and the quiz is intuitive and logical to use.
-- I have checked that the contact form works and ensured that required fields work as intended and that the form validates the input.

 ![Lighthouse Accessibility Test Score](assets/images/lighthouse.png)